 Drukgyel Dzong or the fortress of the victorious Drukpas will be the next stop.
 History recalls the dzong as being built to celebrate the victories over several Tibetan invasions which were successfully countered from this defence point.
 The fort was gutted by a fire disaster in the 1950s but has been left in the form of historical ruins to this day to pay homage to what it stands for.
 You can also see the white dome of Mount Jomolhari (mountain of goddess) from the location.

-Third Day – Excursion to the Tiger’s Nest and Trip To Thimphu
+Day 3 – Excursion to the Tiger’s Nest and Trip To Thimphu

 The catch of the day as far as attractions go, may just be the site you will visit next – Taktsang monastery.
 Taktsang literally means Tiger’s Nest.